open-mpi/ompi/docs/man-openmpi/man1/mpirun.1.rst

 is the same as ``--npernode 1``.

-Another alternative is to specify the number of processes with the ``-np`` option.
+Another alternative is to specify the number of processes with the ``-n`` option.
 Consider now the hostfile:

 .. code:: sh